mirumee/ariadne-graphql-modules/REFERENCE.md

 String or list of strings containing extra SDL to append in created schema.
 Optional.

-Used when migrating to Ariadne GraphQL Modules approach from existing schema definition.
+Used when moving schema definition to Ariadne GraphQL Modules approach from existing schema definition.

-See [upgrading guide](./UPGRADING.md) for examples and details.
+See [moving guide](./MOVING.md) for examples and details.

 ### `extra_bindables`

 List of Ariadne's bindables.
 Optional.

-Used when migrating to Ariadne GraphQL Modules approach from existing schema definition.
+Used when moving schema definition to Ariadne GraphQL Modules approach from existing schema definition.

-See [upgrading guide](./UPGRADING.md) for examples and details.
+See [moving guide](./MOVING.md) for examples and details.

 ### `extra_directives`

 Dict of Ariadne's directives names and implementation.
 Optional

-Used when migrating to Ariadne GraphQL Modules approach from existing schema definition.
+Used when moving schema definition to Ariadne GraphQL Modules approach from existing schema definition.

-See [upgrading guide](./UPGRADING.md) for examples and details.
+See [moving guide](./MOVING.md) for examples and details.

 ## `convert_case`